marcin-uliasz/cyclist-assistant/README.md

 # 2. Software implementation

 The whole system for cyclist consist of the Android application, running on a smartphone and server application running on a computer platform, placed on a bicycle.
 Android application is written in Java language.
-Server application is written in JavaScript, which runs with NodeJS – **“**cross-platform runtime environment for server-side and networking application**”.
+Server application is written in JavaScript, which runs with NodeJS – cross-platform runtime environment for server-side and networking application”.

 The name of a computer platform is RaspberryPi – system on chip platform.